-Adolescent Medicine fellowship will use the following combination of didactic and experiential learning over the course of a three-year fellowship to provide trainees a solid foundation in research methods that will prepare them for a career in academic Adolescent Medicine.
+The Adolescent Medicine fellowship uses the following combination of didactic and experiential learning over the course of a three-year fellowship to provide trainees with a solid foundation in research methods that prepares them for an academic career in Adolescent Medicine.

-During fellowship orientation, the fellows will complete the Children’s Mercy Research Orientation.
-This will provide fellows an overview of the research supports at Children’s Mercy, administrative oversight of research conducted at Children’s Mercy, and training requirements that must be completed for a fellow to participate in research studies at Children’s Mercy.
+During fellowship orientation, fellows complete the Children’s Mercy Research Orientation.
+This provides fellows with an overview of the research supports at Children’s Mercy, administrative oversight of research conducted at Children’s Mercy, and training requirements that must be completed for a fellow to participate in research studies at Children’s Mercy.

 Selection of Scholarly Oversight Committee (SOC)

-After completing General Pediatrics Boards in mid-October, the fellow will select a staff member from the Adolescent Medicine Division to be the Chair of his or her SOC.
-This staff member will then work with the fellow to develop a topic area for a research project, refine the research question, connect him or her with institutional resources to facilitate the project, and assist with selection of the other members of the SOC.
-The SOC must contain at least 3 members and at least one of them must be selected from outside the Adolescent Medicine Division.
-Once the SOC is selected, it will meet at least 4 times a year to provide support, mentoring, and feedback.
-The meetings will be timed to coincide with the major deliverables for the fellow’s research project, so the SOC can monitor progress and provide meaningful and timely feedback on the fellow’s project.
+After completing General Pediatrics Boards in October, the fellow selects a staff member from the Adolescent Medicine Division to be the Chair of their Scholarly Oversight Committee (SOC).
+This staff member helps the fellow develop a topic area for a research project, refine the research question, connect with institutional resources to facilitate the project, and assist with selection of the other members of the SOC.
+The SOC meets regularly with the fellow to provide support, mentoring, and feedback as the fellow designs and implements the project

-In addition to working with the SOC to complete the protocol for his or her research project, the fellow will also be encouraged to access support (including biostatistical consultation, software design, database management, and editing) from the Children’s Research Institute at Children’s Mercy as needed.
+In addition to working with the SOC to complete the protocol for their research project, the fellow is also encouraged to access support (including biostatistical consultation, software design, database management, and editing) from the Children’s Research Institute at Children’s Mercy as needed.
 (Resources for Researchers).
-The fellow is expected to have an IRB protocol and research grant approved by his or her grant mentor and SOC and ready for submission by September of the second year of fellowship.
+The fellow is expected to have an IRB protocol and research grant approved by their SOC and ready for submission by September of the second year of fellowship.

 Improvement Academy is a participative learning experience at Children's Mercy designed to allow fellows to develop an A3 mindset for problem solving.
 This course will teach fellows a framework for problem solving that will help fellows remain current and continuously improve their practice.
 In addition, this course will help fellows increase not only the quality but quantity of the care they provide.
 In order to graduate, fellows will be required to attend a one-day Problem Solving Basics course over the summer between 1st and 2nd year of fellowship, develop a multidisciplinary team to address a problem they identify, attend a series of coaching sessions with an experienced QA/QI mentor in order to solve a local problem over the course of the 2nd year of fellowship, and provide a write up of the QA/QI initiative prior to April of the third year of fellowship, suitable for submission for MOC credit.